mrash/psad/Bit-Vector/README.txt

 hexadecimal and decimal representation as well as ".newsrc" style enumerations.

-Note that this module is specifically designed for efficiency, which is also the reason why its methods are implemented in C.
+Note that this package is specifically designed for efficiency, which is also the reason why its methods are implemented in C.

-To further increase execution speed, the module doesn't use bytes as its basic storage unit, but rather uses machine words, assuming that a machine word is the most efficiently handled size of all scalar types on all machines (that's what the ANSI C standard proposes and assumes anyway).
+To further increase execution speed, the package doesn't use bytes as its basic storage unit, but rather uses machine words, assuming that a machine word is the most efficiently handled size of all scalar types on all machines (that's what the ANSI C standard proposes and assumes anyway).